Jaival4226/StudyForge/README.md

 ## 🚀 Key Features

 *   **Multi-Modal Ingestion Pipeline:** Automatically extracts and chunks text from local PDFs and YouTube URLs using `youtube_transcript_api` and `PyPDF2`.
-*   **Cortex Knowledge Graph:** An autonomous agent that extracts concepts, merges identical entities via mathematical vector distance (ChromaDB), and infers relationships to render a D3-physics simulated node graph.
+*   **Cortex Knowledge Graph:** An autonomous agent that extracts concepts, merges identical entities via high-speed mathematical vector distance (ChromaDB), and infers relationships to render a D3-physics simulated node graph.
 *   **Vector-Backed RAG Chat:** Ask questions directly to your workspace.
 The system pulls relevant context from ChromaDB and conversational memory from MongoDB to provide cited, accurate answers.
 *   **Artifact Synthesis:** Automatically generate detailed Markdown Study Guides, interactive Flashcards, and auto-grading Quizzes directly from your uploaded materials.
 *   **Spaced Repetition Engine:** A daily review system that tracks user mastery and dynamically schedules concept reviews based on retention performance.